elsonkhoza/qwirkle-socket-server/README.md

 **Android Client**

-1. Get the APK file here https://github.com/elsoncom/qwirkle-client , I will upload the code soon.
+1. Get the client file here https://github.com/elsonza/qwirkle-android
 2. Open the app and connect to the server by entering the server's IP address and your name
 3. Start playing Qwirkle!
 4. It supports multiple groups with 2-4 players in a group.
 Watch the following video for detailed info.